Solvro/capybara-server/README.md

+# Capybara Server

+Logic for multiplayer game
+Run with capybara-client to test all functionalities

 # Welcome to Colyseus!

 This project has been created using [⚔️ `create-colyseus-app`](https://github.com/colyseus/create-colyseus-app/) - an npm init template for kick starting a Colyseus project in TypeScript.